akashmakam/MediSageAI/README.md

 # MediSage – Your AI Pocket Health Assistant

-##I have used maximum tokens allowed by Lite, so the bot is not currently working.
+## I have used maximum tokens allowed by Lite for the month, so the bot is not currently working.

 A web-based AI health assistant powered by **IBM Watson** and **Flask**.